Deep learning-based reduced-order methods for fast transient dynamics: Conclusions

 In this work, we proposed a local and non-linear Reduced Order Method able to efficiently approximate the fast evolution of blast waves.
 This kind of problems requires the solution of non-linear and time-dependent parametric PDEs and is characterised by a large scale and fast and transient development.
 The validity of the method is shown in an example consisting of a blast wave propagating near a building.
 A set of snapshots are obtained by varying the $x$-component of the explosion position.

 The scheme hereby proposed is based on a local approach, where the snapshots are divided following a time-domain partitioning and a local-reduced order basis is built for each sub-region.
 The reduced order spaces are generated using the POD and by retaining a large number $N$ of modes.
-The POD method alone is not able to represent the solutions efficiently since the singular values decay very slowly for this type of problems.
+The POD method alone is not able to represent the solutions efficiently since the singular values decay very slowly for this type of problems by almost an order of magnitude with respect to the Autoencoder modes, which is also evident in the number of extracted mode from POD and latent space dimension.
 Therefore, the remarkable compression capabilities of autoencoders are exploited to build a latent space of dimension $n < N$.
 A regression map between the time and parameter space and the latent space is then approximated using a deep forward neural network.

 We showed that, for new values of the time and parameter, the piecewise POD-DL method leads to very accurate approximations of the pressure field.
 Moreover, it performs considerably better in reconstructing the pressure trajectories compared to the POD method.
 Then, we tested the method in approximating the impulse and peak overpressure fields at the final time.